VEHICLE STOPS REPORT

 MISSOURI VEHICLE STOPS REPORT

 2020 Annual Report | 2020 Executive Summary | Rules & Regulations

 Concerns raised by the citizens of Missouri and the Missouri legislature regarding allegations of bias in traffic enforcement prompted the passage of SB 1053 (2000).
 SB 1053 created Section 590.650, RSMo. which became effective August 28, 2000.
 This statute created the Vehicle Stops Report and required that the Attorney General’s Office collect and report on traffic stops conducted by law enforcement officers across the state of Missouri.

-Missouri’s state law requires that all peace officers in the state report specific information including a driver’s race for each vehicle stop made in the state.
-Law enforcement agencies are required to provide the data to the Attorney General, and the Attorney General is required to compile the data and report to the Governor no later than June 1 of each year.
-The law allows the Governor to withhold state funds for any agency that does not comply with the law.
-State law requires that all information be reported to the Attorney General’s Office by March 1.
+Under § 590.650, RSMo. all peace officers in the state must report specific information, including a driver’s race, for each vehicle stop made in the state.
+Law enforcement agencies must provide their vehicle stops data to the Attorney General by March 1, and the Attorney General must compile the data and report to the Governor, General Assembly, and each law enforcement agency no later than June 1 of each year.
+The law allows the Governor to withhold state funds from any agency that does not submit its vehicle stops data to the Attorney General by the statutory deadline.